 A cat tower is optional on your cat checklist but can be a great accessory for your first cat.
 It provides them with a place to climb and play, and may even be a good substitute for a bed if you have space.
 The cat tower I purchased was definitely worth the investment and my cat still uses it every day.

-Costs Associated with Owning a Cat
+Costs Associated with Being A First Time Cat Owner

-You’re probably reading this guide because you have the intention of becoming a new cat owner.
+You’re probably reading this guide because you have the intention of becoming a first time cat owner.
 One thing most people in this spot really underestimate is the costs associated with cat ownership.
 Based on my experiences so far, I have tried to estimate both one-time and recurring costs for you.
 Most of this will be self-explanatory, but I’ll go into more detail on the some that might need some explanation.

 |Description||One - Time Cost ($)||Recurring Cost ($)|